 [Schedule 4 inserted: SL 2020/78 bl.
-4.]
+4; amended: SL 2021/110 bl.
+5.]

 Notes

 This is a compilation of the Energy Operators (Regional Power Corporation) (Charges) By-laws 2006 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.